 Overall, part-time employees expected and experienced a slightly shorter process as compared to candidates pursuing full-time roles.

 What’s the harm in having a lengthier recruiting process?
 In a landscape with unemployment at an 18-year low, candidates have the luxury of being choosy.
 And with a finite number of skilled people in the workforce, chances are that if you think highly of a candidate, another company will as well.
 If you have a long recruiting process, it’s likely that that candidate will get snapped up by another prospective employer quickly.

-It’s critical to overhaul a slow and disorganized recruiting process into one that is engaging and easy for the candidate.
+It’s critical to overhaul a slow and disorganized recruiting process in HR into one that is engaging and easy for the candidate.
 Ceridian’s Chief People and Culture Officer Lisa Sterling suggests in the report that employers look to tech advancements like artificial intelligence (AI) and machine learning to automate and streamline the recruiting process and shorten timeframes.

 When it comes to number of interviews, employers are meeting candidate preferences with one to three in-person interviews, according to the report.

 However, employers are missing the mark in leveraging remote interviews.
 According to the report, 64% of job seekers are interested in interviewing via phone or video conference, but only 47% of respondents actually had a remote interview with a hiring manager.

 In the report, Ceridian’s Sterling notes that employers should be more thoughtful and strategic about their interview process.
 “At every step of the way we should be interviewing to learn more about that individual.
 What are we learning about their productivity?
 Their loyalty?
 Their behaviors?
 Their capacity for longevity in the role and in the organization?” she says.

 The shelf life of job skills is decreasing, so there is pressure on both candidates and employers to make sure individuals are equipped for their roles.